-ARTH 115 4 F, S History of Western Art I: Prehistoric to Medieval
+ARTH 115 History of Western Art I: Prehistoric to Medieval

-Designed to further appreciation of art as an expression of human experience.
-Major monuments in Western Civilization from its origins to the Gothic period with particular emphasis on the relationship between art and the cultural and historical epoch in which it was created.
+A historical study of significant architecture, ceramics, graphic art, paintings, sculpture and textiles in Western Art from its origins through the Middle Ages.
+Emphasis is on the relationship between art and the cultural and historical epoch in which it was created.

-ARTH 116 4 F, S History of Western Art II: Renaissance to Modern
+ARTH 116 History of Western Art II: Renaissance to Modern